imbrn/v8n/README.md

   .test("Hello World!"); // true
 ```

-Here, we're declaring a validation to check if the validated value contains a
+Here, we're declaring a validation to check if the validated value includes a
 `"World"` string.
 And the test returns `true`.

 But we could want a validation with the inverse meaning.
 With the `not`